 The majority of people would agree that they don’t like to fight.
 No matter if it’s with your partner, your boss, or your best friend, many people, around 62 percent, avoid confrontation and arguments on a daily basis, even when things are bothering them.
 While this may seem like a good thing, it’s actually hurting their health.

 You read that right.
 Not all arguing is bad for your health.
 That’s why Dr. Nandi wants you to stop keeping things in, learn why arguing is good for you, and become your own Health Hero.

-Here are five reasons to consider starting an argument when something is bothering you.
+Here are five surprising health benefits and reasons to consider picking a fight when something is bothering you.

-You may think that fighting would make you look on the downside of things, but that’s not the case.
+You may think that fighting would make you look at the downside of things, but that’s not the case.
 When people engage in arguments instead of biting their tongue, they gain a sense of control and are more optimistic.
-In fact, according to Wesley Moons and Diane Mackie, from the University of California at Santa Barbara, arguing actually helps you to make better decisions.
-Being angry and expressing that anger by arguing leads to feeling happier and creating a better future for yourself–and your health.
-(2)

 People who avoid confrontation have significantly higher levels of cortisol, aka the stress hormone, and it lingers longer in their system than those who aren’t afraid of a verbal battle.
 These people have more difficulty staying calm, are more prone to aging, and are even at a higher risk for certain types of cancers.